Quantum natural gradient generalised to noisy and non-unitary circuits: Introduction

-This update rule results in an improved performance when compared to simple gradient descent as illustrated on Fig.~\ref{introfig} (pink).
-However, this circuit-based simulation of imaginary time evolution of a \emph{mixed} state is vulnerable to becoming stuck in a point away from the optimum.
-This is because the exact gradient of imaginary time evolution is non-zero but points to a purely non-unitary direction.

-In the following we aim to develop an alternative approach that does not rely on the simulation of imaginary time evolution (yet reduces to that in case of pure states) and finds the true optimum as illustrated on Fig.~\ref{introfig} (green).
-Our approach is based on the quantum Fisher information.
+We note here that a generalisation to mixed quantum states of the previously discussed imaginary time evolution was proposed in \cite{xiaotheory}, but this approach does not necessarily converge to the true optimum as illustrated in Fig.~\ref{introfig} (pink).
+Refer to Appendix~\ref{densityimag} for more details.
+In the following we aim to develop an alternative approach that does not rely on the simulation of imaginary time evolution (yet reduces to the unitary variant in case of pure states) and finds the true optimum as illustrated in Fig.~\ref{introfig} (green).